 Many modern studies have found that tinnitus is actually more common than most people think, and likely starts at a much younger age.
 But the theory is that most people's ears "habituate" (ie, adjust) to the noise to such a degree that they no longer hear the noise.

-In other words, you may have tinnitus right now, but you ears have essentially filtered it out because the noise isn't loud enough to be a nuisance.
-Those with anxiety, however, often suffer from a symptom known as "hypersensitivity."
+In other words, you may have tinnitus right now, but your ears have essentially filtered it out because the noise isn't loud enough to be a nuisance.
+Those with anxiety, however, often suffer from a symptom known as ‘hypersensitivity.’
 This means that a person is overly sensitive to everything their body experiences.
-They feel every minor pain, they notice every discomfort or unusual sensation and, in the case of tinnitus, they become more prone to hearing the noise that tinnitus causes.
+They feel every minor pain and notice physical discomfort and unusual sensations throughout their body, but someone who has tinnitus can become more prone to hearing the noise that tinnitus actually causes.

 Another common symptom of anxiety is the inability to ignore things that cause additional distress.
-So what happens is that you become more prone to noticing your tinnitus, and then once you've noticed you can't stop thinking about it, which in turn makes the perception of the sounder louder than it would be for someone without anxiety, despite producing the same noise.
+So what happens is that you become more prone to noticing your tinnitus and the sound is perceived louder than it actually is.

 Stress Induced Tinnitus Exacerbations